abnsoft/revolut/README.md

 - H2 database in memory,
 - maven,
 - JUnit & Jersey test framework for testing REST.
+- Logback-classic

 It was created in Eclipse Neon 3 as maven project.

+Logging level is TRACE.
+You can change it if u need in the logback.xml file.

 Building:
 You need maven.
 I use version 3.3.9.